This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Combined Stress”.

 2. The formation of diagonal cracks at junctions is due to ________

 c) Temperature stress

 Explanation: Bending is usually accompanied by shear.
 The combination of shear and bending stresses produces the principle stresses which causes diagonal tension in the beam section.
 This should be resisted by providing shear reinforcement in the form of vertical stirrups (or) bent up bars along with stirrups.

 3. Calculate the factored bending moment of a rectangular reinforced concrete beam of effective span 4300 mm and load imposed 37.5 kN/m.

 Explanation: Factored load (w) = 1.5×37.5 = 56.25 kN/m.

 Factored bending moment for simply supported beam (M) = wl2/ 8. = 56.25×(4.3)2/ 8 = 130kNm.

 4. Determine the limiting percentage of steel for singly reinforced sections of M20 grade & Fe415.

 Explanation: The limiting percentage of steel for singly reinforced sections of M20 grade & Fe415 is 0.96.

-5. Calculate the limiting depth of neutral axis for mild steel of effective depth 400 mm
+5. Calculate the limiting depth of the neutral axis for mild steel of effective depth 400 mm.

 Explanation: The limiting depth of neutral axis Fe 250 steel is